 which is just perfect for a beginner.
 Seeing the moon and other celestial objects not an issue brighter objects will have a sharper image vs a faint object which requires more aperture and magnification.

-Newtonian Reflector: Uses 2 mirrors instead of a lens to focus light in turn giving you a bigger aperture and reducing costs as mirrors can easily be replaced.
+Newtonian Reflector: This will you put you right in the middle as you can view both planetary and deep sky objects.
+Uses 2 mirrors instead of a lens to focus light in turn giving you a bigger aperture and reducing costs as mirrors can easily be replaced.
 This will require more alignment as the mirrors my need to be realigned at times due to transporting.
 Not for day time viewing but prefect for night time viewing.

 A good beginner reflector telescope compact , light weight and budget friendly.